 Re-enrolling students should re-enrol via the MySIS portal.

 Students must re-enrol at the beginning of each academic year through MySIS.
-If you fail to re-enrol, you will not be entitled to letters confirming your student status, and your registration with the College will be terminated.
+If you fail to re-enrol, you will not be entitled to letters confirming your student status, and your registration with Queen Mary will be terminated.

-If you experience difficulty re-enrolling, please inform the Research Degrees Officer for your School.
+If you experience difficulty re-enrolling, please inform the Research Degrees Officer for your School/Institute.

 Continuing International Students